pip-services/pip-services-docs/content/en/python/commons/data/string_value_map.md

 #### get_as_type_with_default
-Converts map element into a value defined by specied typecode.
+Converts map element into a value defined by a specified typecode.
 If conversion is not possible it returns default value for the specified type.
 See [TypeConverter.to_type_with_default](../type_converter/#to_type_with_default).

 > get_as_type_with_default(value_type: [TypeCode](../../convert/type_code), key: str, default_value: Any): Any

-- **value_type**: [TypeCode](../../convert/type_code) - the TypeCode that defined the type of the result
+- **value_type**: [TypeCode](../../convert/type_code) - the TypeCode that defines the type of the result
 - **key**: str - a key of element to get.
 - **default_value**: Any - the default value
 - **returns**: Any - element value defined by the typecode or default value if conversion is not supported.